 Also visit to Third King’s Memorial Chorten.

-Drive to Punakha about 2 and half hour journey which en route through Dochula pass where 108 monasteries stand beautifully.
+Drive to Punakha about 2 and half hour journey which en route through Dochula pass where 108 stupas stand beautifully.

 Visit to Punakha Dzong, which is not only the second oldest and second largest dzong but it also has one of the most majestic structures in the country.
 October 13, 2011 marked an unforgettable wedding of the King of Bhutan, Jigme Khesar Namgyel Wangchuck to Jetsun Pema which was held at Punakha Dzong.